nayakanuj/Smart_Info_Spreading/README.md

 # Smart Information Spreading for Opinion Maximization in Social Networks.
-# Smart Information Spreading for Opinion Maximization in Social Networks.

 This repository is based on the paper - [Smart Information Spreading for Opinion Maximization in Social Networks](https://ieeexplore.ieee.org/document/8737538).